yaokai-liu/Machine/README.md

 An Instruction definition item provides the byte code layouts of an Instruction's machine code.

 An Instruction definition item led by a keyword `instruction` and an identifier as its name.
-Like other machine properties, contents of Instruction defninition items should be bracketed with `{` and `}`.
+Like other machine properties, contents of Instruction definition items should be bracketed with `{` and `}`.

-A statement in a instrucntion definition item are called a **form** of the instrucntion.
+A statement in an instruction definition item are called a **form** of the instruction.
-A form consists with a [pattern](#pattern-of-instrunction-form) and a description.
+A form consists with a [pattern](#pattern-of-instruction-form) and a description.
 The pattern given arguments the form used and the description provides the width, the time cost and the main body of the form.

 contents of a form body will be bracketed with `{` and `}`.